fisadev/chip-install/README.rst

     sudo /etc/init.d/avahi-daemon restart

-Copy ssh key from my local machine, and files needed on the chisa:
+Copy ssh key from my **local machine**, and files needed on the chisa:

 .. code-block::